ShengWang-XTU/MTLocInt/README.md

 * **metrics.py** is used to calculate evaluation metrics such as MiP, MiR, MiF, MiAUC, MaAUC, HL, AP, AvgF1 and P@1.

 ## 6 Interpret the output
-After running the model, the results of the following evaluation metrics are saved in the results folder:
+After running the model, the results of the following evaluation metrics will be outputted:
 * **Primary task** (lncRNA subcellular localization prediction): MiP, MiR, MiF, MiAUC, MaAUC, HL, AP, AvgF1, Pat1;
 * **Auxiliary task** (lncRNA-protein interaction recognition): AUC, AUPR, ACC, PRE, REC, F1.